-Modern technology has advanced so far that people are constantly getting more knowledge about the outer space.
+Modern technology has advanced so far that people are constantly getting more knowledge about outer space.

-Here are some of the latest discoveries in space which deemed to be the most outstanding.
+Here are some of the latest space discoveries which deemed to be the most outstanding.

 10. The discovery of new Pluto’s satellites

 The first satellite of the distant planet was captured in 1978 and was named Charon.
 Later, in 2005, scientists have spotted two more natural satellites near Pluto: Nix and Hydra.
 The most recently discovered satellite was spotted by the Hubble Space Telescope in 2011.
 It is named P4.

 During the ’50s of the last century, scientists from NASA have postulated the presence of giant magnetic wheels existing in the solar system.
 Back then, the experts believed that it was a relatively “quiet” locale.
 However, in 2007-2008, researchers came to the conclusion that there is tremendous magnetic turbulence and it spans across almost a hundred million miles.

 These areas are located at a distance of ten billion kilometers from Earth.